ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 | 6 | `ge-0/0/3` (node 0) and `ge-7/0/3` (node 1) |
 | 7 | `ge-0/0/4` (node 0) and `ge-7/0/4` (node 1) |
 | 8 | `ge-0/0/5` (node 0) and `ge-7/0/5` (node 1) |
-{: caption="Table 2.
-Interface names and mappings for a pair of vSRX VMs in a cluster (node 0 and node 1)" caption-side="bottom"}
+{: caption="Interface names and mappings for a pair of vSRX VMs in a cluster (node 0 and node 1)" caption-side="bottom"}

 #### Default security zone configuration
 {: #vcsvsrx-planning-default-sec-zone}